 230 North Rd., 1st floor - Room 104, Poughkeepsie NY

-Meetings are open to the public and any interested party should email firstname.lastname@example.org for the link.
+Meetings are open to the public; any interested party should email firstname.lastname@example.org for the link.

 Coordinated Entry is a process to ensure that all people experiencing a housing crisis have fair and equal access and are quickly identified, assessed for, referred, and connected to housing and assistance based on their strengths and needs.